laurieroy/rails-myRecipes/README.md

 Add-ons - categories so can search by ingredients Allow users to make their own copy of the cookbook and modify ingredients/amounts.
 Allow more than one photo
+Have top 50 arrange by image or list

+***

+kinda doing a parallel ~follow  rspec and packt stuff...